terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

 1. Creates a Service Account (`jenkins_agent_sa_email`) to run the Jenkins Agent GCE instance
 1. Creates a GCS bucket for Jenkins Artifacts using `project_prefix`
 1. Allows `jenkins_agent_sa_email` service account permissions to impersonate terraform service account (which exists in the `seed` project) using `sa_enable_impersonation` and supplied value for `terraform_sa_name`
+1. Adds Cloud NAT for the Agent to be able to download updates and necessary binaries.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs